denisabd/narrator/cran-comments.md

-* This is a new release.
+* This is a new package submission.

 ## Test environments
 * local